-As the pace of digital transformation continues to accelerate, Director of Modern Apps and Modern Workplace, John Talon explores just some of the reasons your business should consider application modernisation.
+As the pace of digital transformation continues to accelerate, Ali Mohd, Technical Delivery Team Lead for Modern Applications, explores just some of the reasons your business should consider application modernisation.

 The acceleration of digital innovation, cloud adoption and technological advancement in recent years has fundamentally altered the way in which businesses operate.
 Legacy business systems that once served organisations well are now struggling to keep pace with the needs of the modern business, and are in many cases proving costly.

 What is a legacy system?

 The term legacy system refers to a piece of software, technology or system that is no longer flexible or agile enough to meet the current digital needs of an organisation.
 Very often such systems are built using outdated methodologies and architectures, which often results in difficulties integrating with modern technologies such as the cloud.

 To help identify if you have a legacy system in place consider the below indicators:

 The solution is no longer supported by vendors and/or it is becoming increasingly difficult to find IT resources with the technical knowledge required to maintain and modify the solution.

 The system is no longer issued with security updates.